ontolex/frequency-attestation-corpus-information/index.md

 ### Overview of the Module

 The following diagram depicts the OntoLex module for frequency, attestation and corpus information (_OntoLex-FrAC_).
 Boxes represent classes of the model.
 Arrows with filled heads represent object properties.
 Arrows with empty heads represent `rdfs:subClassOf`.
-Vocabulary elements introduced by this module are shaded grey (classes) or set in _italics_.

 <figure id="overview-figure">